TheCodeVenture/joboffer/README.md

 ### Required skills:
 ____
 - Experience with the following technologies are required: JavaScript, JSON, REST services, SQL, nosql, AJAX, Git.
-- Experience with at least one Web backend technology and MVC frameworks, such as: Node.js, PHP.
+- Experience with at least one Web backend technology and MVC frameworks, such as: Node.js and/or Java.
 - Great knowledge of object-oriented and/or functional programming.
 - Great communication skills in English.